euaaron/yees/README.md

 > Should work anywhere compatible with Chrome v100.

+- Tested with
-- Tested on MacOS Big Sur v11.6.6
+  - MacOS Big Sur v11.6.6 and Monterey 12.5 Beta
+  - Windows 10 and 11

 ## What work